House of Wittelsbach: United Kingdom

-Today, under the Bill of Rights 1689 and the Act of Settlement 1701, the line of succession to the throne stems from the Protestant descendants of Sophia of Hannover (1630–1714).
-She was heiress presumptive of Great Britain but died before her succession to the British throne.
-Her eldest son succeeded the throne in her place as George I of Great Britain, a descendant of the Houses of Hanover and Wittelsbach.
+The Bill of Rights 1689 and the Act of Settlement 1701 excluded non-Protestants from inheriting the throne of Great Britain, making Sophia of Hanover, a born princess of the House of Palatinate-Simmern, the heir presumptive upon Anne's death.
+Sophia died two months before Anne, however, and Sophia's eldest son George I of Great Britain succeeded the throne in 1714.
+In this way, the House of Hanover inherited the British crown.
+It remained on the throne until the death of Queen Victoria in 1901.

 The line of Jacobite succession, which recognises the right for a Catholic monarch from the House of Stuart, acknowledges Franz, Hereditary Prince of Bavaria to be the rightful heir as "Francis II".
-However, no claimant since Henry Benedict Stuart has publicly taken up the claim.
+However, no individual since Henry Benedict Stuart has publicly taken up the claim.

 Kingdom of Sweden

+Christopher III of the House of Palatinate-Neumarkt was king of Denmark, Sweden, and Norway in 1440/1442–1448, but left no descendants.

-Queen Christina of Sweden abdicated her throne on 5 June 1654 in favour of her cousin Charles X Gustav, a member of the Wittelsbach branch Palatinate-Zweibrücken.
-It was the second term for the rule of the House of Wittelsbach in Sweden since 1448 when Christopher III of the Palatinate branch was elected king of Denmark, Sweden and Norway.
+With the House of Palatinate-Zweibrücken the Wittelsbachs succeeded to the monarchy of Sweden again 1654–1720 when Queen Christina of Sweden abdicated her throne on 5 June 1654 in favour of her first cousin Charles X Gustav.
+Under him, Charles XI, Charles XII, Sweden reached its greatest power (see Swedish Empire).
+Charles XII was succeeded by his sister Ulrika Eleonora.

-Sweden reached its largest territorial extent under the rule of Charles X after the Treaty of Roskilde in 1658.
-Charles's son, Charles XI, rebuilt the economy and refitted the army.
-His legacy to his son, Charles XII, was one of the finest arsenals in the world, a large standing army and a great fleet.
+Sweden reached its largest territorial extent under the rule of Charles X Gustav after the Treaty of Roskilde in 1658.
+Charles Gustav's son Charles XI rebuilt the economy and refitted the army.
+His legacy to his son Charles XII was one of the finest arsenals in the world, a large standing army, and a large fleet.
 Charles XII was a skilled military leader and tactician.
 However, although he was also skilled as a politician, he was reluctant in making peace.
 While Sweden achieved several large scale military successes early on, and won the most battles, the Great Northern War eventually ended in Sweden's defeat and the end of the Swedish Empire.
 Charles was succeeded to the Swedish throne by his sister, Ulrika Eleonora.
 Her abdication in favour of her husband Frederick I in 1720 marked the end of Wittelsbach rule in Sweden.